 - Review of all Standard Operating Procedures (SOPs).

-- A review of symptoms associated with a potential occupational exposure.
+- A review of Safety data Sheets and any symptoms associated with a potential exposure to a lab hazard.

 - Methods of detecting the presence of hazardous chemicals (observation, signage and labelling, odor, real-time monitoring, air sampling, etc.)

 - Best practices designed to reduce personal exposure and to control physical hazards,